nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

   Deleting person and deleting visits are overlapping functionalities dealing with removing information.
 It is possible to overload the `delete` command to achieve both functionalities without creating new command.

-- Replace the exiting person with a new instance (if deleting a visit):
+- Replace the existing person with a new instance (if deleting a visit):

   We want to keep the data safe by ensuring immutability of Person objects.
 Therefore, we create an instance of Person with removed visit to replace the previous Person object.